r3c/deval/doc/page/03-language.rst

 Whitespace control
 ------------------

-The way Deval handles whitespaces in the literal text parts of your templates can be modified through the :php:attr:`Deval\\Setup::$style` property.
+The way Deval handles whitespaces in the literal text parts of your templates can be modified through property :php:attr:`Deval\\Setup::$style`.
 You can use some of Deval predefined styles or pass a PHP function to define your own.
 Use ',' as a separator between names if you want to apply more than one Deval predefined style:

 .. code-block:: php